vimich/vimich.github.io/README.md

 To use that secret, you can reference it using the secrets context within your workflow.
 If you had a secret named `PASSWORD`, you could reference that as `${{secret.PASSWORD}}`.

 **Task: Create a job `secret` that runs on a Linux VM and saves the secret you've created to the environment variable `PASSWORD`.**

+*NB.
+Although this variable does not have a concrete usecase yet, we will actually apply it in Step 5, where you can choose to integrate with Docker hub.*

 ## Step 5: Ok, so now we have added some must have steps to our workflow.
 Let's explore! 🍀